Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 ### Architecture

+A reference architecture is a great guide to have.
+It shows you all the important points you could visit, but you don't have to visit any of them unless they solve a problem for your business.

 Don't reinvent the wheel.
 Choose an architecture which is closest to your identified needs and adapt that.

 * [How to Build a Data Architecture to drive innovation, McKinsey](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow)